quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part68_Deprecating_the.md

 ---

 #### Semi-gradient Sarsa with Function Approximation Introduction
 Semi-gradient Sarsa with function approximation was first explored by Rummery and Niranjan (1994).
-While linear semi-gradient Sarsa combined with \(\epsilon\)-greedy action selection does not converge in the usual sense, it enters a bounded region near the best solution according to Gordon (1996a, 2001).
+While linear semi-gradient Sarsa combined with $\epsilon$-greedy action selection does not converge in the usual sense, it enters a bounded region near the best solution according to Gordon (1996a, 2001).

 :p What is the significance of semi-gradient Sarsa with function approximation?
 ??x